Holl4444/RemnisReact/README.md

 ## Overview

-An accessible app to enable storing and sharing memories wbetween authorised users.
+An accessible app to enable storing and sharing memories between authorised users.
 Memories searchable via user, tagged members, subject and keywords and linked to images connected to events.
 A photoalbum to help retrieve memories or to give inspiration for those struggling to contribute.
 Users will ultimately be able to add their perspectives or relevant experiences by linking memories together.
+Text area auto expands as text grows.

 ### Built With
 React 19 - Vite - Typescript